 The rectum represents the last part of the colon and serves as an essential organ for further water withdrawal from the stool and as a reservoir for withholding defecation.
 Furthermore, it has important functions in maintaing continence function and eliciting the “defecation reflex” which leads to a coordinated emptying of the feces.
 Removing the rectum by an operation leads to an impairment of this function, but this can be managed by creating an new reservoir from colon (pouch) and preserving the critical transitory area between anal skin and rectal mucosa.

-Possibilities of complications after removal of the rectum are related to the anstomosis between upper colon and lower remnant of the rectum and/or the anal sphincter muscle.
+Possibilities of complications after removal of the rectum are related to the anastomosis between upper colon and lower remnant of the rectum and/or the anal sphincter muscle.
 They occur in about 5-8% of the cases however, they remain mostly without consequences if an ileostomy is placed.
 Furthermore there is the risk of bladder and sexual dysfunction especially in men.
-Hospitalisiation takes about 8-12 days.
+Hospitalisation takes about 8-12 days.